 The Catalinas Islands are not too far from Conchal and they are one of the best places to scuba dive in Guanacaste.
 Go on a one or two tank dive from Conchal.
 Most companies depart from Flamingo but can pick up in Conchal such as Scuba Dive Potrero or Costa Rica Diving Center.

 Go on a deep sea fishing trip from Conchal to catch jackets, snappers and more.
 The nearby Flamingo beach has a world class marina where you can go off shore fishing.

 To see beautiful views of the coast, go on a catamaran sailing tour.
 They offer mornings (better for snorkeling) or afternoon ones (sunset tours).
-Panache in Potrero is a really good one and there is Marlin del Rey and Blue Dolphin in Tamarindo.
+Panache in Potrero is a really good one.

 Tamarindo/Avellana/Grande Surf Lessons